KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Profiles-and-Extensions/Profiles/Profile-England-ServiceRequest/priority.page.md

 <b>Definition:</b><br>

 Request Priority Code.
-Code for the priority of the referral set by the Referring Clinician
+Code for the priority of the referral set by the Referring Clinician.

 ```json
  "priority": "routine",